Mersey-class lifeboat: History

 The first, unnamed, Mersey was built in 1986 and undertook trials during 1987 and 1988.
 It was then taken out of service and sold the following year.
 It was working as a trip boat in Westport, County Mayo in 2008 carrying the name Spirit.
 Two more boats were built in 1988, with the first one to take up active service going to Bridlington Lifeboat Station the following year.

-In 1989 12-11 Lifetime Care was built with a fibre-reinforced composite (FRC) hull.
+In 1989, 12-11 Lifetime Care (ON 1148) was built with a fibre-reinforced composite (FRC) hull.
 Boats built in 1990 continued to use aluminium but from 1991 FRC became the standard hull material.